CMS-HGCAL/TestBeam/TBEventDisplay/README.md

 # TBEventDisplay
-A simple event dsisplay for the HGCal test beam experiments.
-The display has been tested with CMSSW_8_0_6, slc6_amd64_gcc530, running within a CERNVM virtual machine on a mac.
+A simple event display for the HGCal test beam experiments.
+The display has been tested with CMSSW_8_0_6, slc6_amd64_gcc530, running within a CERNVM virtual machine on a Mac.
 It should work on lxplus and cmslpc-sl6.

 # Installation
 ```linux